flattio/Flattool/README.md

 #  Flatool (apcgptb)
-A python-coded general-purpose tool bot.
+A python-coded general-purpose tool bot!
 ## Flatools is In alpha, no features are promised.